 Essentially, the judge doesn’t want to hear accusations that cannot be proved or simple argument.
 The judge wants just the facts and the surrounding circumstances which can be used to support a decision.
 Most of the time the judge will have already read your petition before stepping into the court room.
 Both sides will be able to present their case after which the judge will render a decision.

-Child Custody Factors Considered by a Judge
+Sole Custody Factors Considered by a Judge

 A judge isn’t going to dismiss your case because of a single factor in your case file or your personal life.
 Everyone has issues and nobody is perfect.
 However, the judge will not make a ruling that will negatively affect your children.
 The factors considered are: